 Ms. Howe is a Corporate Director with substantial finance and capital market experience as well as relevant public company experience.
 Formerly a Managing Director, Equity Research, Energy Infrastructure at RBC Capital Markets, she specialized in the area of energy infrastructure, which included power generation, transmission and distribution, oil and gas transmission and distribution, gas processing and alternative energy.
 Prior to joining RBC Capital Markets, Ms. Howe held various positions in the area of capital markets, including investment banking, underwriting, project analysis, portfolio management, investment relations, and corporate finance.
-Ms. Howe is a director of Methanex Corporation and Pembina Pipeline Corporation, and is Chair of the University of British Columbia Sauder School of Business Phillips, Hager & North Centre for Financial Research.
+Ms. Howe is a director of Methanex Corporation and Pembina Pipeline Corporation.
 Ms. Howe holds a Bachelor of Commerce (Honours) from the University of Manitoba and a Ph.D. in Finance from the University of British Columbia.
 She is a member of the Institute of Corporate Directors.